Yoshi8765/GRN_Generate_Run/zack_kateka/experiments.md

 # Pertubations

 #### Gene Partial Knockout:
-###### Price: 350/550
+###### Price: 350
 A partial knockout of the given gene.
-Choose between two options: an arbitrary 20-50% knockout, or choose exactly 20%, 30%, 40%, or 50% for the higher cost.
+Will knock out an arbitrary 20-50% of gene function.
 #### Gene upregulation:
 ###### Price: 350
 Upregulate the choosen gene.
+Will upregulate an arbitrary 20-50% of gene function.
 #### Gene deletion:
 ###### Price: 800
 Completely delete the chosen gene.